aumouvantsillage/Tiny-HDL-Racket/doc/step-04.md

 racket examples/full-adder-step-03-test.rkt
 ```

-## Changes in the name resolution stage
+## Changes in the name resolution process

 In `lib/scope.rkt`: